 School staff will engage with colleagues from other agencies and facilitate their work.
-This should include Virtual Schools, Social Care, health, carers.
-This will enable colleagues to successfully perform their roles and positively impact on the education and wider needs of LAC and Post LAC students.
+This could include Virtual Schools, Children's Social Care, health and carers.
+This will enable colleagues to successfully perform their roles and positively impact on the education and wider needs of students.